aputtu/sphinx-filter-tabs/docs/index.rst

 * **Graceful Fallback:** Renders as simple admonitions in non-HTML outputs like PDF/LaTeX.

 You can find the project's source code on the `GitHub repository <https://github.com/aputtu/sphinx-filter-tabs>`_.
-You can also download this documentation as a :download:`PDF file <sphinx-filter-tabs.pdf>`.
+You can also download this documentation as a :download:`PDF file <_downloads/sphinxextension-filtertabs.pdf>`.

 .. _installation: